FOREX-Euro hits 2-week highs as ECB says ready to buy bonds

 auction.

-The euro rose to a two-week high against the Swiss franc but
+The euro rose to a two-week high against the Swiss franc at

-has since pulled back to break even on the day at 1.2110

 after the Bank of England kept rates and its